-Based on four interviews conducted by LTJG Peter H. Spectre from January 1970 to March 1971.
-The volume contains 139 pages of interview transcript plus a comprehensive index.
+Based on four interviews conducted by Lieutenant (junior grade) Peter H. Spectre, U.S. Coast Guard Reserve, from January 1970 to March 1971, the volume contains 139 pages of interview transcript plus a comprehensive index.
 The transcript is copyright 2004 by the U.S. Naval Institute; the interviewee placed no restrictions on its use.

-In this selection from Admiral O'Neill's second interview with LTJG Spectre, USCGR, at the Admiral's home in Lusby, Maryland, on 4 April 1970, the Admiral describes some of his experiences in Operation Brushwood, the Allied Landings at Fedala, Morroco, which formed part of the larger effort to capture Casablanca as part of Operation Torch, the invasion of North Africa, in November 1942.
+In this selection from Admiral O'Neill's second interview at his home in Lusby, Maryland, on 4 April 1970, he describes some of his experiences in Operation Brushwood, the Allied landings at Fedala, Morroco, which formed part of the larger effort to capture Casablanca as part of Operation Torch, the invasion of North Africa, in November 1942.

 LTJG Spectre: How much time did you have to train before you began the voyage to North Africa?